Xilinx/Vitis_Libraries/docs/src/user_guide/L3/L3_application_keras.rst

 1. Introduction
 ------------------
 Keras is Python based machine learning framework.
 It provides high level neural network APIs.
-It is written in Python and can run on top of other low level neural network frameworks for numerical computations.
-XFBLAS L3 Python APIs could be used for full connected Keras model.
+It can run on top of other low level neural network frameworks for numerical computations.
+XFBLAS L3 Python APIs could be used for full connected Keras model and could provide better performance compared to CPU result.

 In L3/applications/MLP/keras/simple, an example of using Keras to do classification on a simple model showed that how to use XFBLAS L3 Python APIs in Keras applications.